0x4f53/Wristkey/README.md

 #### Wrong TOTP codes are shown

-If the wrong codes are being shown, your watch may have the time set incorrectly.
-Please set the time by pairing it to a phone or connecting to WiFi, or by running ```adb shell date -s "yyyymmdd.[[[hh]mm]ss]"``` if rooted.
+Make sure you set your secret key, digit length and algorithm correctly.
+If the displayed codes are still wrong, your watch may have the time set incorrectly.
+Please set the time by pairing it to a phone or connecting to WiFi.

 #### File import not working